smallcloudai/web_docs_refact_ai/src/content/docs/guides/runpod.md

 :::

 ## Network Volume
-In order to save pod settings and stats, Runpod ofers a network volume.
+In order to save pod settings and stats, Runpod offers a Network Volume.
 To read more about it, visit [Runpod documentation](https://docs.runpod.io/docs/create-a-network-volume).